 ACKNOWLEDGMENTS

 MANCHESTER-BY-THE-SEA

-Gregory Federspiel, Town Administrator

-Sue Brown, Town Planner
+Gregory Federspiel, Town Administrator Sue Brown, Town Planner

 PLANNING BOARD

 Ronald Mastrogiacomo, Chair Loren G. Coons, Member Christine Delisio, Member Mary M. Foley, Member Gary Gilbert, Member Christopher Olney, Member Gary Russell, Member

 Document prepared by the Metropolitan Area Planning Council

 Chris Kuschel, AICP ckuschel@mapc.org

+CONTENTS

-UPDATE AS NEEDED CONTENTS PAGE SECTION 1 Introduction, Adoption, and Applicability x SECTION 2 The District x SECTION 3 OVERALL DESIGN CONCEPT DESIGN STANDARDS x SECTION 4 PEDESTRIAN EXPERIENCE DESIGN STANDARDS x SECTION 5 INTEGRATION WITH NATURE DESIGN STANDARDS x SECTION 6 CONNECTIVITY DESIGN STANDARDS x SECTION 7 BUILDINGS DESIGN STANDARDS x UPDATE AS NEEDED Introduction, Adoption, and Applicability To ensure that new development shall be of high quality and help form a cohesive neighborhood through construction of compatible building types, inviting streetscapes, and open spaces, these Design Standards shall apply to the [insert District Name].
-The Standards are adopted at Town Meeting on [DATE] pursuant to the authority of Massachusetts General NOTE: CONFIRM IF 40R Growth Zoning" and 760 CMR 59.00, DESIGN STANDARDS MUST BE Bylaws of the Town of Manchester.
-Bylaw, and establish the site design residually and establish the The Design Standards shall be in effect upon adoption of this bylaw.
+PAGE SECTION 1 Introduction, Adoption, and Applicability 2 SECTION 2 The District 3 SECTION 3 OVERALL DESIGN CONCEPT DESIGN STANDARDS 4 SECTION 4 PEDESTRIAN EXPERIENCE DESIGN STANDARDS 8 SECTION 5 INTEGRATION WITH NATURE DESIGN STANDARDS 16 SECTION 6 CONNECTIVITY DESIGN STANDARDS 22 SECTION 7 BUILDINGS DESIGN STANDARDS 30

+Introduction, Adoption, and Applicability

+To ensure that new development shall be of high quality and help form a cohesive neighborhood through construction of compatible building types, inviting streetscapes, and open spaces, these Design Standards shall apply to the [insert District Name].

+The Standards are adopted by the Planning Board on [DATE] pursuant to the authority of Massachusetts General Laws Chapter 40R "Smart Growth Zoning" and 760 CMR 59.00.
+They complement the District Bylaw, and establish the site design requirements for development within the WM-SGOD.

+The Design Standards shall be in effect upon adoption of this bylaw.
 The Town may adopt additional design standards relative to the issuance of the plan approval for development projects within the District, in addition to the standards set forth in this document with the approval of the Massachusetts Department of Housing + Community Development (DHCD).
 Design review will be conducted for applicable projects and will be administered by the Planning Board and Town staff as part of the Plan Approval process as delineated in Section X of the Bylaw.
 The design review process is mandatory for all non-public projects within the boundaries of the District.

 This document is organized into subject headings based on the areas of regulation, which are organized by themes.
 Each theme begins with a brief description of the theme and a set of followed overarching, non-binding principles.
 These principles identify the Town's goals and aspirations relative to the Theme.
 They are intended to provide guidance to the project's planning and design.
 The bulk of each theme contains the obligatory Design Standards that must be applied to all projects.
 The Standards shall be used by the Planning Board in its review and consideration of development projects proposed pursuant to the District Bylaw.